oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

     ![writestagefile2ftp](../images/writestagefile2ftp.png)

-## Take 15: Define the Data Mapping
+## Task 15: Define the Data Mapping
 A Map action named Map WriteStageFileToFTP is automatically created.
 We'll define this data mapping.
 1. Select the **Map WriteStageFileToFTP** action, click on **...** and click on **Edit**
 2. In the Target section, expand **ICSFile**.
 3. Map the **tempStageFileRef** field in the Sources section, to the **File Reference** field in the Target section.
 4. Click ***Validate***, Click ***&lt; (Go back)*** and Click ***Save*** to persist changes

-## Take 16: Save the Last Run Date
+## Task 16: Save the Last Run Date
 The last step in the integration is to store the date and time you polled the ATOM feed.
 The next time this integration runs, it will use this date and time to avoid retrieving duplicated results.
 1. Click **Actions** icon and from the **Actions** section, drag ***Assign*** to the Integration canvas and outside of the **Switch** activity, before the **Stop** activity.
 2. In the **Name** field, enter ***assignATOMLRD***, Click on **+** icon, Select **String**, In the **Variable** field, select ***ATOMLastRunDateTime*** from the drop down, In the **Value** column, select **ts** from the drop down.
-3. Click on Apply, Click ***Save*** to apply changes and click on main canvas so that child window disappers
+3. Click on Apply, Click ***Save*** to apply changes and click on main canvas so that child window disappears

 ## Task 17: Define Tracking Fields